 Mechanics inspect, fix and maintain vehicles.
 They will regularly carry out diagnostics, repairs and services on vehicles, following procedures and ensuring the highest possible standards are maintained.

-Or more importantly, a lack of…proofread your CV multiple times, and ask someone else to read it too.
+Proofread your CV continuously, and we highly recommend asking someone else to read it too.
 The less mistakes, the better received your CV will be to a recruiter.

 Key skills favoured for a Mechanic CV include:

 - Excellent problem solving skills

 - Strong mathematics skills (for budgeting, estimating costs etc.)